lyz-code/repository-orm/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: Bug
-about: Create a bug report to help us improve repository-pattern
+about: Create a bug report to help us improve repository-orm
 labels: bug
 ---